 Advisor Agreement: Every year advisors are required to complete the adviser agreement as a part of the Recognition Process.
 Student Organization officers are expected to set up a meeting with their advisor and go over this document.
 The advisor will then submit the advisor agreement on Engage.

 This Advisor Worksheetis designed to help you and your student organization establish expectations.
 It is encouraged that advisors do this annually.
 It is not required by OSE though it is a helpful tool!

-One of the adviser's main responsibilities is to be aware of all of Ithaca College's and the Office of Student Engagement and Multicultural Affairs policies.
-For more information of these policies please review the 2013-2014 Student Organization Guidebook.
+We request that each advisor is aware of all of the Ithaca College and Office of Student Engagement policies and procedures.
+For more information of these policies, please review theStudent Organization Guidebook.